CardboardIoT/smart-pinhole-workshop/exercises/receive_light/problem.md

 ## Running the solution

-Use `smart-pinhole-workshop run program.js` to start a local server that you can open in your browser.
-Your code will be injected into the application so you can view it.
+Use `lightmeter --port 11686 program.js` to start a local server that you can open in your browser.
+Your browser code will be injected into the application so you can view it.

 Reloading the page will load the latest version of your code.